hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 If a class have a getter or setter function.
 You can use 'class_name.func_name' to get or set the value hence get rid of the empty brackets.

-Function can have no name, it will then become a literal function expression (anonymous function).
-And a literal function can have no keyword, in this situation, the parameter brackets are not omittable even if it's empty.

 Functions can be nested, and nested functions can have names.

-Function are first class, you can use function as parameter, return value and store them in variables.

 Function body could be a block statement (within '{' and '}'), or a single line expression after '=>'.